ungoogled-software/ungoogled-chromium/BUILDING.md

 **This is a WIP**

 For now, see the instructions for Other Linux distributions.
-The resulting binary will still use system libraries.

 ### Other Linux distributions